 In a high growth business, no one person can monitor the happiness and engagement of every single member of the team.
 But a focus on effectively managing the processes and approaches that your managers take is almost as good.

 Another essential for employee satisfaction and retention is a good training programme, or training opportunities.
 Especially for millennials, this is a must-have.
-What’s more, the most talented employees in your business – the future leaders, who you really can’t afford to lose – will demand and benefit from training opportunities more than anyone.
+What’s more, the most talented employees in your business – the future leaders, who you really can’t afford to lose – will demand and benefit from learning and development opportunities more than anyone.

 Those future leaders will also expect promotion opportunities to match their developing skills and capabilities.
 The career pathways open to staff should match the training.
 But in a time of rapid growth this is a great chance to push and develop your most promising employees.
 High growth brings opportunities as well as challenges!